marcelamejiao/Event-Calendar/README.md

 ## **Future Development**

-* This project is the base of two following projects where the fronted and backend implementation were be develop.
+* DONE: This project is the base of two following projects where the fronted and backend implementation were be develop.
-* The styling will be update once the following projects are finished.
+* DONE: The styling will be update once the following projects are finished.
+* Mobile view.
+* Filter by Label.

 ## **Questions**